vimeo/psalm/docs/running_psalm/issues/UndefinedInterfaceMethod.md

 # UndefinedInterfaceMethod

-Emitted when calling a method that doesn’t exist on an interface
+Emitted when calling a method that does not exist on an interface

 ```php
 <?php